 What can you prescribe to help with pain and withdrawal symptoms?+

-Our physicians prescribe medications like Tizanidine (muscle relaxant), Hydroxyzine (non addictive sedative and for anxiety), Loperamide (diarrhea and abdominal cramps) and Naproxen (muscle pain).
+Our physicians prescribe Buprenorphone/Naloxone (Suboxone) to overcome opioid withdrawal.
+They also typically prescribe medications like Zofran (nausea and vomition), Tizanidine (muscle relaxant), Hydroxyzine (non addictive sedative for anxiety), Loperamide (diarrhea and abdominal cramps) and Naproxen (muscle pain).
 If you are in still in pain, we shall utilize non opioid alternatives to manage your pain.
 The exact option depends on the cause of pain and can vary based on whether or not you have chronic pain.

 Is this treatment confidential?+